 My daughters have both asked if they can make one.
-It took me about two hours to make this one because I used tiny sequins.
+It took me about two hours to make my Sequin Christmas Ornament because I used tiny sequins.
 I will probably get some larger sequins before I let them make one.
 I’m not sure they have my patience.

-Anyhow, I’m really happy with how this Sequin Ornament turned out.
+Anyhow, I’m really happy with how this DIY Sequin Christmas Ornament turned out.
 It sparkles in the light and looks really pretty on the tree!

 While I chose to make a candy-cane striped pattern, you can use any color sequins you want.
 I think I’ll be making a few more after I get some more sequin pins to play with some different color combinations to hang on our Christmas tree!